 Term Description Uninterruptible power supply The uninterruptible power supply to which the SAN Volume Controller node is connected.
 Ethernet The Ethernet hub or switch to which the SAN Volume Controller node is connected.
 The Ethernet hub or switch must have a connection to the IBM System Storage Productivity Center.
 If you need to generate e-mail reports, there must be a connection to a mail server.
-Fibre-channel ports 1 through 4 The fibre channel switch ports to which the four fibre channel ports of the SAN Volume Controller node are connected.
+Fibre-channel ports 1 through 4 The fibre-channel switch ports to which the four fibre-channel ports of the SAN Volume Controller node are connected.
 When you view it from the back of the SAN Volume Controller node, the ports are numbered 1 through 4, from left to right.
-Ignore the markings on the back of the SAN Volume Controller node.